-At some point you’re probably going to be asked to speak in public.
+At some point, you're probably going to be asked to speak in public.
 This might be at work, at a wedding, social event or anywhere else for that matter.
 Some of us love doing it, some of us hate it.

 When delivering presentations, particularly business presentations, we need to engage the audience.
-The presentation should be influential and sell you, your business and product or service.
+The presentation should be influential and sell you, your business and your product or service.

 We've pulled together some top tips from expert presenters from around the world and listed these below.
 We hope you find some, if not all of them useful.

 Is There a Difference Between Delivering a Presentation and Public Speaking?

 It's a great question to ask.
 We often have clients contact us about our Presentation Skills training course and ask if it will help with public speaking.
 You might think the initial answer is 'yes of course as they are essentially the same thing'.
 But are they?